flipzoom/InputfieldRepeaterMatrixDuplicate/README.md

 ## Attention, please note!
 Nested repeaters cannot be supported technically.
 Therefore a check is made to prevent this.
 However, a nested repeater can only be detected if the field name ends for example with ` _repeater1234`.
 For example, if your MatrixRepeater field is named like this: `content_repeater` or `content_repeater123`, this field is identified as nested and the module does not load.
 In version 2.0.1 the identification has been changed so that a field ending with the name `repeater` is only detected as nested if at least a two-digit number sequence follows. **But to avoid this problem completely, make sure that your repeater matrix field does NOT end with the name "repeater".**

+## RepeaterMatrix version 0.0.8 can also copy and paste
+Yes, the new beta version 0.0.8 has also received the function to copy and paste items.
+You don't need to use this module anymore.
+But you can use it in parallel, because this module still has two advantages:

+- You can copy and paste multiple items at the same time
+- Better usability and visualization

 ### Changelog
+2.0.2
+- Enhancement: various minor adjustment to make the module compatible with RepeaterMatrix version 0.0.8 as well

 2.0.1
 - Bug fix: Thanks to [@ngrmm](https://processwire.com/talk/profile/3649-ngrmm/) I could discover a bug which causes that the module cannot be loaded if the MatrixRepeater field ends with the name "repeater".
 The code was adjusted and information about the problem was provided.